influxdata/telegraf/plugins/outputs/sql/README.md

 ### modernc.org/sqlite

-It is not supported on mips and mips64 platforms.
+It is not supported on windows/386, mips, and mips64 platforms.

 The DSN is a filename or url with scheme "file:".
 See the [driver docs](https://modernc.org/sqlite) for details.